You are here

 • Two letters of recommendation dated within six months of the date of application and written by professionals who are in a position to address the applicant's ability to succeed at the graduate level.

 • A completed student information form that includes a brief statement of long-range professional goals and a 500-word summary on a topic relating to educational technology.

-Please contact Graduate Program Coordinator Jess Kelly if you have any questions or if you are interested in learning more about this program, or, if you are interested in sitting down with an academic advisor to assist you in applying to this program, please contact Interim Program Director Chris Johnson.
+Please contact Carol Lehman if you have any questions or if you are interested in learning more about this program, or, if you are interested in sitting down with an academic advisor to assist you in applying to this program, please contact Interim Program Director Chris Johnson.

 To apply to the program, submit the UA Graduate College Admission Application.